-So this summer, I began moonlighting as the back-up mascot person for the Bellingham Bells baseball team.
+So in summer 2018, I began moonlighting as the back-up mascot person for the Bellingham Bells baseball team.
 Their mascot, Dinger the “Bellinghamster,” is an adorably fuzzy and rotund hamster in his eighth year of cheering on this collegiate summer league team.
 In 2022, I assumed full-time Dinger duty.

 What’s it like being Dinger?
 Let me tell you.

 Becoming a giant, baseball-loving hamster begins with the body suit — a warm, furry uniform featuring multiple hula-hoops attached in the middle to create Dinger’s portly visage.
 The suit is put on from the front, arms-first like a strait jacket, and zips up from the back.
 Next comes Dinger’s custom jersey, emblazoned with the number “04,” designating 1904, the year Bellingham was incorporated as a city.

 The hamster feet come next.
 They’re big and hollow inside and tighten around my ankles with Velcro strips.
 Despite this, the feet can feel loose and spacious, like they’re about to fall off.
 The only way to fix this is by stuffing sandals or running shoes into the feet, creating a more stable feeling while waddling around.

 After that come the bright pink gloves.
 While Dinger always accepts high-fives, he can only give high-fours, having just a thumb, pinkie, index finger and large middle digit that would confound most jewelry fitters.